maxshuty/maxshuty/README.md

 - It's super simple.
 Go create a new repository and name it identical to your GitHub username and click the "Add README.md" button.
 Now you can edit the README directly in your browser or clone the repo and edit in your favorite IDE.

 ## Want to know how I did the animation on my profile?
-- Here is a pen I quickly threw together https://codepen.io/maxshuty/pen/NWpWGpj by combining a couple other pens to create the animation.
+- Here is a pen I quickly threw together https://codepen.io/maxshuty/pen/NWpWGpj by combining a couple other pens from other awesome developers to create the animation.
 Then I used a screencapture tool to convert it to a gif (pronounced jiff, but we can fight about that later).
 Finally I uploaded the file to my `maxshuty/maxshuty` repo where this README resides.
 The implementation is simple enough below.

 ## Contact me
 - If you would like to contact me you can reach me at my first name (Max) plus my last name (Poshusta) at Googles email domain.